Bharathh-Raj/bloc_ease/README.md

   @override
   Widget build(BuildContext context) {
     return UserBlocEaseBuilder( //<-- <CubitName>BlocEaseBuilder
-      succeedBuilder: (user)    //<-- This provides the Success Object we configured in the Step 2.
+      successBuilder: (user)    //<-- This provides the Success Object we configured in the Step 2.
         => SomeOtherWidget(user),
     );
   }